trebbag/revenuepilot/docs/README.md

 Prometheus endpoint with the monitoring stack.【F:backend/main.py†L231-L362】【F:src/components/Dashboard.jsx†L1-L220】

-Production deployments should source `OPENAI_API_KEY`, `JWT_SECRET` and other credentials from an external secrets manager (Vault, SSM, etc.) and provide the corresponding `*_ROTATED_AT` metadata so the backend can enforce rotation policies.
-Set `SECRETS_BACKEND=env` and leave `SECRETS_FALLBACK=never` in hosted environments; the development scripts only provision local fallbacks when `ENVIRONMENT` is a development value.【F:backend/key_manager.py†L85-L230】【F:start.sh†L1-L48】
+Production deployments should source `OPENAI_API_KEY`, `JWT_SECRET` and other credentials from an external secrets manager (AWS Secrets Manager, Vault, etc.) and provide the corresponding rotation metadata so the backend can enforce policies.
+Hosted environments should set `SECRETS_BACKEND` to the chosen integration (`aws`, `vault` or `env` for platform-provided variables) and leave `SECRETS_FALLBACK=never`; the development scripts only provision local fallbacks when `ENVIRONMENT` is a development value.【F:backend/key_manager.py†L85-L520】【F:start.sh†L1-L64】

 ## Additional references